greg-raven/Uncommon-Sense/_posts/2020-12-30-from-slavery-to-liberty-to-slavery-in-three-generations.md

 ---
-title: 'From slavery to liberty to slavery in three generations'
+title: "From slavery to liberty to slavery in three generations"
 layout: post
 categories:
 - liberty